🔨📦🎙️_(:3」∠)_💦

 The cafe curtain installed

 But don't take it lightly.
-Just installing the curtain changed the world; sounds resonate in the booth like a recording studio and it sounds a bit less loud outside.
+Just doing so changed the world; sounds resonate in the booth like a recording studio and it sounds a bit less loud outside.

 Fill in the gaps